MRS111-OS/pixel_ros2/README.md

     - Click the 2D Goal Pose tool
     - Click a point on the map to send the robot to that goal

+Note: You can view the following in Rviz:
+1. Map->/local_costmap
+2. Map->/global_costmap
+3. Path->/plan
 ---

 ## 🤖 Robot Simulation